dougj892/personal_blog/content/about.md

 ---

 I am an independent consultant and researcher with a background in impact evaluations.
 In my free time, I like climbing things.

+This blog is maintained in R and RStudio using the [blogdown](https://bookdown.org/yihui/blogdown/) package.
+All posts are written as R notebooks.
+If you would like to access the source code for any post (without cutting and pasting from the html output), you can find the raw code at the [github repo](https://github.com/dougj892/personal_blog) for this blog.